oflannabhra/octopress-spacegray/README.md

-# Octopress Solarized
+# Octopress Spacegray

-Style your code blocks using Ethan Schoonover's solarized theme (with tweaks) on Jekyll and Octopress sites.
+This Octopress plugin lets you style your code blocks using any of the [base16]() palettes.
+It draws heavily from Brandon Mathis' [`octopress/solarized` gem](), as well as the [Spacegray]() SublimeText Plugin.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'octopress-solarized'
+    gem 'octopress-spacegray'

 And then execute: